gabrielandradecunha/gabrielandradecunha/README.md

 # Hello! 👋🤘

-- 🎓 Computer Engineering Student
+- 🎓 Computer Engineering Student on Federal Institute of Mato Grosso
 - 💻 Programmer and Web Developer
 - 🐧 Systems Administrator and DevOps Enthusiast